WarlightProgramming/cslbot/COMMANDS.md

 ___

-#### LEAGUES
+#### INTERFACE

-A comma-separated list of all the leagues tied to this sheet.
+The URL of the league cluster's interface.

-*This command does not require a League to be specified*
+*This command does not require a League to be specified.*

-*Sample Args*: "1v1", "PR,ELIM,CRAZY", "a,whole,bunch,of,leagues"
+*Sample Args*: "https://tinyurl.com/your-league-interface", "www.ladder.com"

-As part of the league cluster, all of these leagues will share the same thread and workbook (but not necessarily the same configuration- i.e., you can have an Elo-rated elimination ladder and a TrueSkill-rated seasonal ladder with completely different settings running from the same workbook).
-Each league will be identified by a unique name; these are the names you can specify under "LEAGUE" title for other commands.

-Each league will have its own "Game Data", "Team Data", and "Template Data" worksheets- named after the league.
-For a league named "1v1", the game data sheet would be named "Game Data (1v1)".

-___

-### Optional Commands

-### Admin Specification

-___
+This command will only be used if you do not supply a league [**THREAD**](#thread) and will just be passed on to each league.

+You can specify separate interfaces for each league if you'd like.
+If you want a catch-all and only specify special interfaces for *some* leagues, use the "ALL" keyword.
+Keep in mind that cslbot will not even look at your interface and you'll have to process the orders from it yourself (manually or automatically).

 #### ADMIN